-Alpine crossing Watzmann - Three Peaks
+Alpine crossing Watzmann - 3 Zinnen

 Another highlight of the Vivalpin program is the eastern Alpine crossing through some of the most spectacular mountain ranges in the Alps.
 The start at Königsee is already worth the trip, but the program points of the following days put another one on top: the circumnavigation of Austria's highest mountain, the 3,798 m high Großglockner, and the view of the Three Peaks, which were declared a UNESCO World Heritage Site in 2009.
 The 7 stages with up to 1,300 m of ascent are well-balanced in terms of highlights and fitness requirements.
-For us, this route is more than just an alternative to the classic E5.
+In addition, your mountain guide will show you many spectacular sights along the way as you cross the Alps.

 Program and schedule

-- Mountain guide:in with the appropriate qualifications
+- Mountain guide with the appropriate qualifications

 - 5 x overnight stays in AV huts